pace-neutrons/Euphonic/doc/source/powder-map-script.rst

 ``--npts``, ``--npts-density``, ``--npts-min`` and ``--npts-max`` options control the number of samples in each shell, while the ``--sampling`` and ``--jitter`` options control the sampling scheme.
+The :ref:`euphonic-show-sampling <sampling-script>` tool can be used to visualise different sampling schemes.

 While the default scheme is recommended for all production calculations, it is generally necessary to tune the NPTS parameters.